Sid-Bhatia-0/RayCaster.jl/README.md

 ### Integer-based computations

 Version `0.1.0` of this package used floating point numbers.
 However, I find integers to be easier to reason about than floating point numbers, and I can understand and cover all corner cases exactly.
 Also, in this case, I believe the precision offered by using 64-bit integers is enough for most applications.
+You can also use `SafeInt` from [SaferIntegers.jl](https://github.com/JeffreySarnoff/SaferIntegers.jl) to automatically check for overflow and underflow.
+This is a little slower than using `Int` (see [Benchmarks](#benchmarks)), but it might be okay for your application.

 ### Returning numerators and denominators separately